Krauser24816/Textbook_Search/README.md

 # Textbook_Search
 This Algorithm is made by me.
-This algorithm will search an element in an unsorted array.
+This algorithm will search for an element in an unsorted array.
-Thin algorithm will start it's search from middle element.
+This algorithm will start its search from the middle element.